-- All staff at the school engage in training sessions (CPD/Inset/staff meetings) when Quality First Teaching is addressed. - The SENDCO and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of pupils with SEND - through Performance management staff are required to identify areas for development - the SENDCO/HT then seeks to address this through matching training opportunities to CPD needs. - All staff have regular pupil progress meetings.
-The progress of all pupils including those with SEND is a core aspect of the appraisal process and appraisal targets will look at how to develop staff skills in meeting individual pupil needs as necessary. - Teaching assistants are engaged in an ongoing training whereby the role of the teaching assistant is developed. - External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions. - Peer support and guidance is available for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a pupil. - Ventrus SENDCo's meet as a group termly and these sessions form CPD as well as arranging CPD opportunities across Ventrus.
+• All staff at the school engage in training sessions (CPD/Inset/staff meetings) when Quality First Teaching is addressed.

+• The SENDCO and other SLT members provide regular CPD to other staff in school in specific aspects of meeting the needs of pupils with SEND - these areas are identified through the staff appraisal process - the SENDCO/HT then seeks to address this through matching training opportunities to CPD needs.

+• All staff have regular pupil progress meetings.
+The progress of all pupils including those with SEND is a core aspect of the appraisal process and appraisal targets will look at how to develop staff skills in meeting individual pupil needs as necessary.

+• Teaching assistants are engaged in an ongoing training whereby the role of the teaching assistant is developed.

+• External trainers are brought in periodically to address more specialist training needs such as dealing with specific medical conditions (e.g. epilepsy) or to train staff in the use of specific interventions.

+• Peer support and guidance is available for all staff in school and some of the best training development occurs through professional dialogue with colleagues looking at meeting the specific needs of a pupil.

+• Ventrus SENDCos meet as a group termly and these sessions form CPD as well as arranging CPD opportunities across Ventrus.